nitlang/nit/contrib/nitcc/README.md

 ## BUGS and limitations

 * Limited error checking; bad grammars can produce uncompilable, or worse buggy, nit code.
-* The LALR automaton is buggy; do not except to parse big and complex language like Nit or Java.
+* The SLR automaton is not very expressive; do not except to parse big and complex language like Nit or Java.
 * The generated Nit code is inefficient and large; do not except to parse big and complex language like Nit or Java.
 * No unicode.
 * Advanced features of SableCC4 are not planed.